mahdim79/ExTracker/README.md

 ## How to use application

-This application has five main sections:
+CryptoLine has five main sections:
 - exchange rate calculator
 - portfolio
 - market